dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 Also, I suspect that splitting out also probably means that we'll probably lose the dashboard, unless those other groups are very careful to expose the same state to Bokeh.

 There is more exploration to do here.
-Regardless I think that it probaby makes sense to try to isolate the state machine from the networking system.
+Regardless I think that it probably makes sense to try to isolate the state machine from the networking system.
 Maybe this also makes it easier for people to profile in isolation.